nidrobe/SurfBuddy/README.md

 # About

 SurfBuddy is a full-stack web application which recommends surfboards based on skill level, height, and weight.
 It utilizes a RESTful API and an external LLM to provide personalized suggestions.
-But Instead of relying on a web-based search, SurfBuddy leverages a dedicated database for surfboard information.
 As a Learning Project, this serves as a platform for exploring AI-based recommendation systems.

 # Overview